The average pay for a Pastry Chef is $13.54 per hour.

-Pastry Chef Tasks
+Job Description for Pastry Chef

-- Determine preparation and cooking production schedule for pastries and baked goods
+- Determine preparation and cooking production schedule for pastries and baked goods.

 - Decide dessert menu, including dessert wines, specialty beverages, and cheese platters.